nsalomonis/altanalyze/README.md

 # Dependencies #

 If installed from PyPI (pip install AltAnalyze), the below dependencies should be included in the installed package.
-When running from source code you will need to install the following libraries for the below objectives.
+When running from source code you will need to install the following libraries.
   * Required: Python 2.7, numpy, scipy, matplotlib, sklearn (scikit-learn)
   * Recommended: umap-learn, nimfa, numba, networkx, R 3+, fastcluster, pillow, pysam, requests, pandas, patsy, lxml, igraph